shayan-taheri/sqlinstaller/README.md

 /
 ```

-> __Note:__ For the Oracle and DB2 providers only, the forward slash (/) must be at the end of the line or by itself on a separate line
+> __Note:__ For the Oracle provider only, the forward slash (/) must be at the end of the line or by itself on a separate line

 ## Database vs User/Schema

-Every attempt was made in the design of SQL Installer.NET to provide a consistent implementation across all data providers.
+Every attempt was made in the design of SQL Installer to provide a consistent implementation across all data providers.
 However,
-there is an issue which could not be avoided - how the provider itself defines a 'database'. _Oracle_, for example, has the concept of
+there is an issue which could not be avoided - how the provider itself defines a 'database'. _Oracle_ has the concept of
 an _instance_ but does not further segregate that instance into _databases_.
-The _IBM DB2_ provider has both an _instance_ as well as
-a _database_ however it is not possible to create a _database_ from a true client connection.
-Both the Oracle instance and/or a DB2 database
+Therefore, the Oracle instance
-must be setup prior to SQL Installer.NET execution.
-For these two providers, what you would configure in SQL Installer.NET as a _database_ is
+must be setup prior to SQL Installer execution.
+What you would configure in SQL Installer as a _database_ is
 really a _schema_ (for Oracle it is both user and schema).
-All other providers which are included with SQL Installer.NET have the concept
+All other providers which are included with SQL Installer have the concept
-of a database which is analogous to a SQL Installer.NET database.
+of a database which is analogous to a SQL Installer database.

 # Chapter 2 – Running

-How you would use the SQLInstaller.NET tools depends on both whether you are in development or production/deployment mode and whether you
-would be creating a new database (Install) or migrating an existing database (Upgrade).

-Once the script directory tree is located on the target machine, you will logon locally and open a command prompt.
-The command line syntax is as follows:
+Once the script directory tree is located on the target machine, you will logon locally and open a command prompt or

-> SQLInstaller.exe _optional_path_to_xml_file_ _optional command-line parameters_
+add a pre-post build command in Visual Studio.
+Note that the path to .nuget may differ between environments.
+For example:

+> __Visual Studio / Windows (pre-post build)__
+> dotnet "$(USERPROFILE)\.nuget\packages\jobtech.sqlinstaller\2.0.1\tools\netcoreapp2.2\SqlInstaller.dll" "$(ProjectDir)\sqlinstaller.$(Configuration).xml"

+> __Command Line MacOS or Linux__
+> dotnet ${env:Home}/.nuget/packages/jobtech.sqlinstaller/2.0.1/tools/netcoreapp2.2/SqlInstaller.dll

-The command line utility is driven either through a special XML file or through command-line parameters or a combination of both XML file
+During execution, the tool obtains its parameters through a special XML file or through command-line options or a combination of both XML file
-and command-line parameters.
-By default it will look for a file called _SQLInstaller.xml_ in the current working directory.
+and command-line options.
+By default it will look for a file called _sqlinstaller.xml_ in the current working directory.
 You can specify
 all parameters on the command line and forego the need for the XML file completely.
 If the XML file is present and you specify command-line
 parameters, then the command-line parameters will override any values present in the XML file.